 Being evicted for non-payment of rent does not relieve a tenant of their debt for that month.
 You can pursue the tenant for the entire month of rent owed.

-The most common reasons for receiving a One Month Eviction Notice are:
+The most common reasons for receiving a 30 Day Eviction Notice are:

 - Unreasonably disturbing you, the landlord or other occupants;